 \subsection{Decomposition}

-After estimating the production function parameters, changes in the skill premium can be decomposed into the capital\textendash skill complementarity effect associated with $k_{i}/\ell_{h}$, the relative labor quantity effect associated with $\ell_{h}/\ell_{u}$, and the relative labor-augmenting technology effect associated with $A_{h}/A_{u}$ or $A_{i}/A_{h}$ using equation \eqref{eq: Wh/Wu}.
-The three effects can be further decomposed into the parts due to each specific factor input and technology.
-The issue is that the results of the decomposition generally depend on the order of decomposition because equation \eqref{eq: Wh/Wu} is not additively linear in $k_{i}$, $\ell_{h}$, or $A_{i}/A_{h}$.
-The same issue arises when we decompose changes in relative demand for skilled to unskilled labor using equation \eqref{eq: Lh/Lu}.
+After estimating the production function, we decompose changes in the skill premium into the capital\textendash skill complementarity effect associated with $k_{i}/\ell_{h}$, the relative labor quantity effect associated with $\ell_{h}/\ell_{u}$, and the relative factor-augmenting technology effect associated with $A_{h}/A_{u}$ or $A_{i}/A_{h}$ using equation \eqref{eq: Wh/Wu}.
+The three effects can be further decomposed into parts due to each factor and technology.
+The issue here is that the decomposition results generally depend on the order of decomposition as equation \eqref{eq: Wh/Wu} is not additively linear in $k_{i}$, $\ell_{h}$, or $A_{i}/A_{h}$.
+The same issue arises when we decompose the sources of changes in the relative demand for skilled to unskilled labor using equation \eqref{eq: Lh/Lu}.
 We implement the Shapley decomposition to address the issue of path dependence \citep{Shorrocks_JoEI13}.
 Appendix \ref{subsec: shapley} provides a detailed description of the decomposition.